muximus3/Auto-Eval/README.md

 **Input file format:**<br>

-The input file currently supports files with .json, .jsonl, .csv, and .xlsx extensions.
+The input file currently supports files with .json, .jsonl, .csv, and .xlsx extensions.<br>

+To score multiple files for comparison, use the argument `-eval_data_path` followed by the file names separated by spaces.
+For example: `-eval_data_path file1.json file2.json ... fileN.json`.
+To view more detailed arguments, please use the command `auto-eval file -h` after installing this repository or refer to the full documentation below.<br>

 The headers(column names) of the file can be one of the following types:
 - `{"instruction", "input", "output"}`
 -  `{"prompt", "output"}`
 -  `{"question", "answer"}`
 -  `{"question", "output"}` <br>

 The "question," "prompt," and "instruction" + "input" refer to the original inquiry, such as "Please calculate carefully: 1+1=?" or "Explain landing on the moon like I am five."
 The  "answer" and "output" represent the predicted answer of the model for a given question.
 If the format is in an {"instruction", "input"} form, we will concatenate both elements to create a complete question. <br>

 To get an idea of what eval input file looks like. here is an example of test data in JSON format with model's pseudo prediction.<br>
 ```json